microsoft/online-experimentation-metric-collections/genai/README.md

         gen_ai.usage.output_tokens: 180
     }
     ```

+    If GenAI spans are enabled but not sent to Application Insights and Log Analytics, configure the [Azure Monitor OpenTelemetry Distro](https://learn.microsoft.com/en-us/azure/azure-monitor/app/opentelemetry-enable).

 ### GitHub action for metric deployment

 Deployment of online experimentation metrics is managed by configuring the [Deploy Metrics](https://github.com/Azure/online-experimentation-deploy-metrics) GitHub Action in your experimentation-enabled repository.